Frequently Asked Questions (FAQs)

 Accepted Student Day is an opportunity for excited Sharks to come to campus before orientation to get a sneak peek at all NSU has to offer them.
 We welcome all potential Sharks who are still making a decision about attending NSU.
 The program is designed for you to meet other Sharks, get a campus tour, meet faculty, staff and administrators and find out more about NSU.

 Accepted Student Day does not take the place of attending Shark Frenzy, NSU’s Mandatory Orientation Program.
-Students who attend Accepted Student Day will still need to attend Shark Frenzy, NSU’s Mandatory Orientation Program from August 21, 2013-August 24, 2013.
+Students who attend Accepted Student Day will still need to attend Shark Frenzy, NSU’s Mandatory Orientation Program.
 Accepted Student Day is an opportunity for students to get a sneak peek into NSU.
 Shark Frenzy will be a comprehensive program that prepares students for the start of their classes and helps them to become part of the NSU community.

 Shark Frenzy, NSU’s Grand Orientation is mandatory and open to all students who will be new to NSU in the fall.
 You must attend all mandatory sessions and are encouraged to attend the other optional sessions.
 We would also love to have you at our fun evening activities, and your family to join us for our special Parent and Family program.